-Root causes of illegal trade and poaching of birds should be addressed to eradicate the socio-economic factors that are stimulating these activities through enhancing public awareness and different conservation strategies.
-Kalra et al. (2024) in their study have discussed the key characteristics of the trade of native and exotic birds in India.
-Along with that, the significant drivers of trade, socio-economic dimensions and different conservation approaches were also analysed.
-West Bengal has been considered a significant hub for illegal wildlife trade, as stated by Mandal et al. (2024).
-Tigers, as they are being accorded a mythological status, are demanded in local as well as global criminal markets due to their body parts.
-A study based on Maharashtra, India (Chandewar, 2024) has pointed out that the Vidarbha region has become a hotspot area for wildlife trafficking.
+The root causes of illegal trade and bird poaching should be addressed to eradicate the socio-economic factors that stimulate these activities by enhancing public awareness and different conservation strategies.
+Kalra et al. (2024) discuss the key characteristics of the trade of native and exotic birds in India.
+Additionally, the significant drivers of trade, socio-economic dimensions and different conservation approaches were also analysed.
+West Bengal has been identified as a significant hub for illegal wildlife trade, as noted by Mandal et al. (2024).
+Tigers, as they are accorded a mythological status, are in high demand in both local and global criminal markets due to their body parts.
+A study based in Maharashtra, India (Chandewar, 2024), has highlighted that the Vidarbha region has become a hotspot for wildlife trafficking.
 Especially the area of concern is regarding the smuggling of body parts of Tigers, Leopards and Pangolins.
 This study has highlighted the requirement for better enforcement of wildlife protection laws and penalties.
-Rana & Kumar (2023) have identified in their study that after several initiatives taken by the government, offences involving wildlife have not significantly decreased.
-Bear populations in Asia are facing extinction due to human conflict, habitat loss and illegal wildlife trade, as stated by Gomez (2021).
-He further explained about exploitation of Asiatic black bears for medicine and sloth bears for skins, enforcement efforts and monitoring are needed to reduce poaching.
-Khalsa (2023) has pointed out despite wildlife laws and conservation efforts, poaching, illegal trade and smuggling of endangered species remain high in India.
+Rana & Kumar (2023) have identified in their study that, despite several initiatives taken by the government, offences involving wildlife have not shown a significant decrease.
+Bear populations in Asia are facing extinction due to human conflict, habitat loss and illegal wildlife trade (Gomez, 2021).
+He further explained the exploitation of Asiatic black bears for their parts and sloth bears for their skins; enforcement efforts and monitoring are needed to reduce poaching.
+Khalsa (2023) has noted that, despite wildlife laws and conservation efforts, poaching, illegal trade, and smuggling of endangered species continue to be high in India.
 Poor communication, weak implementation and governance failures undermine enforcement.
-TRAFFIC, a network for monitoring wildlife trade, collaborates with governments and agencies to prevent illegal trade and encourage sustainable practices of wildlife trade.
+TRAFFIC, a network for monitoring the wildlife trade, collaborates with governments and agencies to prevent illegal trade and promote sustainable practices in wildlife trade.
 Aditya et al. (2021) in their research, proposed that COVID-19 restrictions contributed to an increase in wildlife crime, especially targeting vulnerable species such as pangolins.
-They have also conducted a longitudinal examination of seizure records of India, finding a clear spike in pangolin trade during the lockdown months (March–August 2020), emphasizing the necessity for policy intervention and conservation strategies.
-Nittu et al. (2023) have explained tiger poaching in India (2001–2021), showing rising demand for tiger parts such as claws, teeth and bones, especially in high-seizure and border states such as Maharashtra and Assam.
+They have also conducted a longitudinal examination of seizure records in India, finding a clear spike in pangolin trade during the lockdown months (Marc-–August 2020), emphasizing the necessity for policy intervention and conservation strategies.
+Nittu et al. (2023) have explained tiger poaching in India from 2001 to 2021, showing a rising demand for tiger parts, such as claws, teeth, and bones, especially in high-seizure and border states like Maharashtra and Assam.
 Their research identified key trade routes, emphasised the need for DNA-based tracking and advocated for improved forensic methods to combat poaching.
-The link between illegal wildlife trade (IWT) and emerging infectious diseases (EIDs) have been investigated by Rush et al. (2021).
-A systematic review of around 82 papers, between1990-2020, identified 240 pathogen cases of which over 60% were zoonotic.
+The link between illegal wildlife trade (IWT) and emerging infectious diseases (EIDs) has been investigated by Rush et al. (2021).
+A systematic review of around 82 papers between 1990 and 2020 identified 240 pathogen cases, of which over 60% were zoonotic.
 The research highlighted the need for enhanced surveillance and testing to prevent spill overs from IWT and human activities.
 Poaching driven by demand for elephant ivory and rhino horn remains a significant threat despite trade restrictions since the 1970s.
 Weak governance, resource shortages and local alienation fuel the illegal market (Di Minin et al., 2022).
-Empowering local communities with property rights and regulated legal trade could help combat poaching and illegal wildlife trade.
+Empowering local communities with secure property rights and regulated legal trade can help combat poaching and the illegal wildlife trade.
 After reviewing the above studies, it has been pointed out that there exists a lack of comprehensive study that gives an overview of the present scenario based on different regions of India, along with highlighting the socio-economic factors that are provoking the extension of wildlife trade, which are being difficult to control with the existing framework.

 4. OVERVIEW OF THE RECENT SCENARIO OF WILDLIFE TRADE IN INDIA